inab/openEBench-nuxt/README.md

 docker compose -f docker-compose.devci.yml up
 ```

-Then, the continuous integration server is available at 8080.
+Then, the continuous integration server is available both at 3000 and 8080.